Helediron/dualuniverse/README.md

 Manage antigravity generator with a "touchscreen".
 Poke the screen with your mouse, *not* with F.

+Installation instructions:

+- Install ship elements, programming board and screen.
+- Copy the whole file content to clipboard, then right-click programming board, "Advanced, Paste Lua configuration from clipboard".
+- Link programming board to screen, core and antigravity generator.
+The core and generator show a warning that event will be wiped.
+That is okay and answer "YES".
+- Turn on screen and programming board

 ## FollowerPet

 "The Moose".
 A simple follower pet which either follows you or wanders randomly in a small area spreading disorder.
 Press antigravity to switch mode.
 Extremely stupid being.
 It will try to hump your ship.
 Tweak with Lua parameters.